Silvestre Varela: Kayserispor

-Belenenses SAD
+B-SAD

-On 8 October 2019, having been a free agent, Varela returned to his country's top-flight by joining Belenenses SAD until the end of the campaign.
+On 8 October 2019, having been a free agent, Varela returned to his country's top-flight by joining B-SAD until the end of the campaign.
 The following July, he signed for another season and was made captain.

 Return to Porto

-Varela returned to Porto on 20 July 2021; the 36-year-old was brought to pass on experience and knowledge to the young players in the club's B team, who competed in the Liga Portugal 2.
+Varela returned to Porto on 20 July 2021; the 36-year-old was brought to pass on experience and knowledge to the young players in the reserves, who competed in the Liga Portugal 2.
 He scored in his very first match in the competition, a 2–2 home draw against newly promoted C.D.
 Trofense.

+In June 2022, Varela agreed to a one-year extension.
+He then retired.

 International career

-Due to his Porto performances, Varela earned his first full cap for the Portugal national team on 3 March 2010, appearing in the second half of the 2–0 friendly win with China in a match played in Coimbra.
-His first goal came on 26 March 2011 in a 1–1 friendly draw against Chile, in Leiria.
+Due to his Porto performances, Varela earned his first full cap for the Portugal national team on 3 March 2010, appearing in the second half of the 2–0 friendly win over China in a match played in Coimbra.
+His first goal came on 26 March 2011 in a 1–1 friendly draw with Chile, in Leiria.

 Varela was selected by manager Paulo Bento for the 23-man squad that competed in UEFA Euro 2012.
-He played ten minutes in the group stage opener against Germany, in an eventual 0–1 loss.
+He played ten minutes in the group stage opener against Germany, in an eventual 1–0 loss.
 Again coming from the bench for Raul Meireles, he scored an 88th-minute 3–2 winner over Denmark in the following game.

-On 19 May 2014, Varela was named in the final 23-man squad for the 2014 FIFA World Cup.
-On 23 June, again after having replaced Meireles, he headed home in the 94th minute to earn his team a 2–2 group stage draw against the United States.
+On 19 May 2014, Varela was picked for the 2014 FIFA World Cup.
+On 23 June, again after having replaced Meireles, he headed home in the 94th minute to earn his team a 2–2 draw against the United States in the group phase.

 Personal life

 Varela's nephew Nilton is also a footballer, playing in defence.
-The pair were teammates at Belenenses SAD and Porto B.
+The pair were teammates at B-SAD and Porto B.